Time Management Statistics (2026 Edition)

 In the US, the average time spent at work per year is 1,976 hours

-Due to various cultural, geopolitical, and economic factors, different regions have different standards for what counts as a regular workload per week.
+Due to various cultural, geopolitical, and economic factors, different regions have different standards for what constitutes a regular weekly workload.

 For this reason, the average number of hours people work varies by country.
 Yet, the lowest average time at work is in Vanuatu — 1,284 hours per year.